-A 21st Century approach to fitness and performance training.
-The program includes development in speed, agility, strength, power, flexibility and balance.
+Students will apply knowledge of rules, team roles, officiating techniques, games history and strategy to Team Sports.
+The objectives are to enhance physical fitness, team cooperation, ethical competitive values and a lasting interest in lifetime physical activities.
+The course will also include an approach to fitness and performance training, including: development in speed, agility, strength, power, flexibility and balance.
 Utilization of current Strength and Conditioning principles will be stressed.
 Students will participate in a variety of recreational, individual/dual and team activities.